Engines are automatically populated by the current packages and their

 Please note that we DO NOT support uploading Python packages via twine.

-To upload a new version of a package, you can use the CLI or
+To upload a new version of a package, you can run python setup.py bdist_wheel sdist

-the UI to draft a new package release, then upload your whl and other
+and then use the CLI or the UI to draft a new package release,

 An authentication token with privileges to read the releases: either an admin, the product it belongs to, an entitled license (via license key or a license token), or a user with an entitled license.
 If there are products with an OPEN distribution strategy, no authentication is required to read their associated releases.